C++ Conditions

 Purpose of Break Statement

-In loops, such as the for, while, or do-while loops, the break statement is used to abruptly end the loop execution and continue with the next line of code after the loop.
+In loops such as for, while, or do-while loops, the break statement is used to end the loop execution and continue with the next line of code after the loop.
 This can be useful when a certain condition is met, and the remainder of the loop is unnecessary.
-By using the break statement, unnecessary iterations can be avoided, improving the overall efficiency of the program.

-Similarly, in switch statements, the break statement is used to terminate the execution of the switch block.
-Without the break statement, execution would continue to the next case, resulting in unpredictable behavior.
+In switch statements, the break statement prevents fall-through behavior, where execution would continue to the next case regardless of their matching condition.
 The break statement ensures that only the code within the specified case is executed, preventing unintended fall-through.

 Usage of Break Statement in Loops and Switch Statements